KevenMax/background-jobs/README.md

   Background Jobs
 </h1>

-<p align="justify"> API created using Node.js with Bull and Redis to implement jobs needing execute in background improving performance that API.</p>
+<p align="justify"> API created using NodeJS with Bull and Redis to implement jobs needing execute in background improving performance that API.</p>

 ## Tools